telicent-oss/smart-caches-core/docs/cli/index.md

 wish to expose via the liveness probe.
 Again, if deriving from `AbstractProjectorCommand` then this is automatically called for you.

-By default the health probe server runs on port `10101`, this can be configured by the user via the `--health-probe-port` option.
+By default, the health probe server runs on port `10101`.
+This can be configured by the user via the `--health-probe-port` option.
 The user can also choose to disable health probes entirely via the `--no-health-probes` option.